Will AI Take My Job? A Practical 2025 Guide

 See related: The AI Storm: Why It’s Time to Create Your Own Path

-Jobs AI Struggles With (Your Human Moat)
+Jobs AI Struggles to Replace (Your Human Moat)

 Work that blends empathy, ambiguity, creativity, and accountability is harder to automate: